e2b-dev/E2B/README.md

 ```

 ### Start a Process
 You can **start a new process** in the session by calling `session.process.start`.
-The only required filed is the `cmd`, but you can also define the `rootdir` and `envVars` options that the command should be executed with.
+The only required option is the `cmd`, but you can also define the `rootdir` and `envVars` options that the command should be executed with.

-> If you want to connect the same process when you reconnect to a session you can use the `processID`.
+> If you want to connect to the same process when you reconnect to a session you can use the `processID` option when starting the process.
 This is currently primarily used for debugging purposes.

 You **send the stdin to the process** by calling `proc.sendStdin`.